jogiankit/Machine-Learning-Nanodegree/CharityML/README.md

 My project was evaluated against the Finding Donors for [CharityML](https://github.com/jogiankit/Machine-Learning-Nanodegree/blob/master/CharityML/CharityML.pdf).

 ## Files Submitted
-* The finding_donors.ipynb notebook file with all questions answered and all code cells executed and displaying output.
+* The `finding_donors.ipynb` notebook file with all questions answered and all code cells executed and displaying output.
-* An HTML export of the project notebook with the name report.html.
-This file must be present for your project to be evaluated.
+* An HTML export of the project notebook with the name `report.html`.